Graduate Course Catalog

-MGMT 6150 Global Business Projects (3) - This course provides an overview and some in-depth study of management at the executive level in Asia.
-With a conceptual base in books, current articles and brief lectures, it tackles the most important issues and current situations for top level management doing business in China, India, Japan, Korea, and Southeast Asia.
-Direct experience for the students is provided through a team project developing and presenting a strategy for an Asian client.
+MGMT 6150 Global Business Projects (3) - This course provides an overview and some in-depth study of management at the executive level in a country outside of the United States.
+With a conceptual base in books, current articles and brief lectures, it tackles the most important issues and current situations for top level management doing business in another country.
+Direct experience for the students is provided through a team project developing and presenting a strategy for a global client.

-MGMT 6270 Internship (1) - - Prerequisite: Consent of the sponsoring instructor.
-In this course, students will apply the intellectual capital obtained from coursework to a real business organization.
+MGMT 6270 Internship (1) - In this course, students will apply the intellectual capital obtained from coursework to a real business organization.
 The objectives of the course are to help the student integrate the concepts presented in separate functional area courses, to allow the student to experience how academic concepts are adapted to fit the realities of a particular business context, and to help the student understand how his or her academic training can help the organization.
 Note: MGMT 6270 does not count toward degree completion.

-MGMT 6620 European Union-Global Leadership II (3) - Leaders in business organizations increasingly work globally and in multicultural environments.
+MGMT 6700 European Union-Global Leadership I (2) - Leaders in business organizations increasingly work globally and in multicultural environments.
 You may work regularly with customers, suppliers, and partners abroad, or as part of a globally dispersed cross-functional team, or as a manager on an international assignment.
 In all of these contexts, your effectiveness as a leader depends on how well you understand and are able to manage in a global context.
 This course has a regional focus on the European Union and includes an international business consulting project and an immersion experience in a major Western European city.

-MGMT 6630 Latin America-Global Leadership III (3) - This course provides a basis for understanding the Latin American external business environment from a social, cultural, economic, and political perspective, as well as its effect on managerial decisions.
+MGMT 6710 Latin America-Global Leadership II (2) - This course provides a basis for understanding the Latin American external business environment from a social, cultural, economic, and political perspective, as well as its effect on managerial decisions.
 General international business theory is covered with lectures, case studies, and readings focused primarily on the countries of Argentina, Brazil, Colombia, Mexico, and Venezuela.
 Effective people management is a key to organizational functioning and success in that region.
 Therefore, individual competencies required to be an effective manager in Latin America are also identified.
 Those managerial competencies are studied within four categories: leadership, attitudinal, motivational, and cross-cultural.
-A direct experience for students is also provided through an international business consulting project, and a trip to a major Latin American city
+A direct experience for students is also provided through an international business consulting project, and a trip to a major Latin American city.

-MGMT 7110 Negotiations (3) - Prerequisite: MGMT 3010 or equivalent.
-The behavioral processes and phenomena that are inherent in virtually all types of negotiations are explored.
+MGMT 7110 Negotiations (3) - The behavioral processes and phenomena that are inherent in virtually all types of negotiations are explored.
 Emphasis is on systematic preparation of a negotiating strategy.
 In-class exercises, role plays, and simulations are used by students to test their strategies and tactics.

-MGMT 7120 Competition and Strategy (3) - Prerequisite: MGMT 4010 or equivalent.
-Analytical tools are presented for formulating competitive strategies.
+MGMT 7120 Competition and Strategy (3) - Analytical tools are presented for formulating competitive strategies.
 In-depth analysis of several industries and competitors is undertaken to help predict competitors’ behavior and future industry evolution.
 Additional considerations include how government, technology, and other environmental factors affect competition.
 This course also provides analytical approaches to examine the corporate strategies of diversified firms.
 The principal focus will be on high technology industries and services.